vishnubharath/RBC_DynamicSearch/README.md

 # RBC Dynamic Search

-RB Dynamic Search is a Restful Webservice application, using Spring JPA and using h2database inmemory database as the back end.
+RB Dynamic Search is a Restful Webservice application, using Spring JPA and using h2database in-memory database as the back end.
 The critical logic on the Dynamic Search is using recursive algorithm to find ultimate parent.

 ## App Usage

-RB Dynamic Search is a spring boot application and can be used on PCF or micro service friendly enviorment.
+RB Dynamic Search is a spring boot application and can be deployed on PCF or micro service friendly enviorment.

 ## Checkout and Run